anthony-poon/icinga-network-report/README.md

         Controller
       - PerDataReportController.php => Symfony controller that call classes in Model/Performance to output performance report
-      - ReportController.php => Symfony controller that call classes in Model/Availability to output availability report DbObject
+      - ReportController.php => Symfony controller that call classes in Model/Availability to output availability report
+    - DbObject
       - ClassicDbConnector.php => Predefined PDO object to connect to self database
-      - IcingaDbConnector.php => Predefinded PDO object to connect to Icinga's database IdoDataGrabber
+      - IcingaDbConnector.php => Predefinded PDO object to connect to Icinga's database
+    - IdoDataGrabber
       - PHP scripts that run seperate from Symfony.
 Run directly from command line / crontab.
 Grab data from Icinga and insert into self db
-        To Do:
+        - To Do:
-          write into Symfony Cli.
+          - Rewrite into Symfony Cli.
-    Model
+    - Model
-      Contains all the data/model object
+      - Contains all the data/model object
         - Availability => Data object for availability report
-        - Performance => Data object for performance report PerfDataHandle => Parser that convert Nagios perfdata (String) into numerical data.
+        - Performance => Data object for performance report
+          - PerfDataHandle => Parser that convert Nagios perfdata (String) into numerical data.
 The handle is registered in database.
-          PerfDataObject => Query database and decide which handle will be called.
-Output object for View View
+          - PerfDataObject => Query database and decide which handle will be called.
+Output object for View
+    - View
-      To be called by controller to output excel.
-Use PHPExcel. tmp
+      - To be called by controller to output excel.
+Use PHPExcel.
+    - tmp
-      Temp folder to store files that will be upload to my private server
+      - Temp folder to store files that will be upload to my private server